zeropointnine/tts-audiobook-tool/README.md

     pip install requirements-glm.txt

-Note that we pull from [a fork of glm-tts[(https://github.com/zeropointnine/glm-tts-packaged)] that has been refactored as an installable package.
+Note that we pull from [a fork of glm-tts](https://github.com/zeropointnine/glm-tts-packaged) that has been refactored for use as an installable package.

 ## Install for IndexTTS2